giorgi-o/SkinPeek/README.md

 </details>

-Feel free to join the [support server](https://discord.gg/yx5sPJxWth) for any help with the bot or if you want to use a public instance without hosting it yourself!
+Feel free to join the [support server](https://discord.gg/yx5sPJxWth) for any help with the bot, or if you want to use a public instance without hosting it yourself.

 ## Features

 - 🔍 See your shop, bundles and night market easily and without lauching the game
 - 🔔 Set skin alerts to be notified automatically when they are in your shop
 - 🔀 Account switcher to check the shop and set alerts for multiple accounts
-- 📋 Automatically track which skins appear the most in your shop
+- 📊 Automatically track which skins appear the most in your shop
-- 👀 See the shop of your friends using the bot (can be disabled)
+- 👀 Fetch and see the shop of your friends using the bot
-- ✔ Automatically imports new skins from Valorant updates
+- ✔ Automatically imports new skins from the latest Valorant updates
 - ⬛ Hide your Valorant username from the message using `/settings`
 - 🌍 Skin names are automatically translated to any language that Valorant supports
 - 🛠 For bot admins:
-  - Easy to setup, highly configurable in `config.json`
+  - Really easy to set up
-  - Optimised for reliability and performance
+  - Optimised for performance and reliability
+  - Highly configurable in `config.json`
   - Toggleable login and shop queues to prevent rate limiting
   - Shop cache to prevent fetching the same user's shop twice
   - Used by large shop bots, highly scalable